Dean of Students - Melinda Scott

 As the Dean of Students, Melinda oversees all student life activities in the College and supervises UC's residence operation.
 Her work includes collaborating with students and staff to develop a strong, inclusive, and welcoming student experience.
 Melinda has worked in student life for more than ten years in a variety of areas.
 She completed her undergraduate degree in psychology at the University of Guelph and her Master's degree in education at OISE-UT.
 If you have any questions, suggestions or concerns regarding student life or the residences she always wants to hear from you.

-Assistant to the Dean, Residence Life - Leah McCormack-Smith
+Assistant to the Dean, Residence Life - Scott Clarke

-As the Assistant to the Dean, Residence Life, Leah helps maintain the safety of the residences and responds to emergency situations.
-She works with the Residence Dons to provide support for students and opportunities to get involved.
-Leah also works closely with the University College Residence Council (UCRC) supporting their efforts to offer programming within residence and to represent residence students to the University College administration and University College Literary and Athletic Society.
-If you have any questions or concerns while living in residence, please feel free to contact her.
+As the Assistant to the Dean, Residence Life, Scott helps maintain the safety of the residences and responds to emergency situations.
+He works with the Residence Dons to provide support for students and opportunities to get involved.
+Scott also works closely with the University College Residence Council (UCRC) supporting their efforts to offer programming within residence and to represent residence students to the University College administration and University College Literary and Athletic Society.
+If you have any questions or concerns while living in residence, please feel free to contact him.

 15 King's College Circle, D101